corcor27/Introduction_to_R/_episodes/18-lists-dataframes.md

 ### Lists

 We will take a brief look at lists.
 At first glance may seem very similar to vectors but we are going to cover some key differences.
-Lists can hold different data types they are not restricted to a single data type like vectors.
-They also can hold vectors. matrices, and even other lists which allows them to assume more complicated and hierarchical structures than vectors.
+1. Lists can hold different data types they are not restricted to a single data type like vectors
+2. They also can hold vectors. matrices, and even other lists which allows them to assume more complicated and hierarchical structures than vectors.

 Try out:

 ```
 list_example <- list(1, “hello”, TRUE)
 ```
-{: .language.R}
+{: .language.r}

 ```
 vector_example <- c(1, “hello”, TRUE)
 ```
-{: .language.R}
+{: .language.r}

 If we ouput both structures via the console:

 ```
 list_example
 ```
-{: .language.R}
+{: .language.r}

 ```
 1 "hello" TRUE